 Digital marketing is a broad range of technologies used to promote a product or service.
 This typically includes mobile, social media, and online methods.

 Content marketing is a component of a digital marketing effort in that it plans, creates, and distributes relevant, consistent content that resonates with audiences.

 Social media vs. content marketing

 Once again, turning to your search engine, if you plug in “social media and content marketing,” you’ll get a lot of results, many of which indicate that social media is a form of content marketing.
 But this isn’t really the case.
 Content marketing focuses on the creative narrative.
 Social media is a distribution method.

 Is it a necessary method?
 In a word, yes.
 Social media helps you target your audiences while improving content shareability.

 Content marketing isn’t going away anytime soon.
+And businesses of all sizes can benefit from investing in content.
 So, keep an eye on the following trends: